syncfusion-content/xamarin-docs/Xamarin/Rating/Getting-Started.md

 ---

 layout: post
-title: Getting Started with Xamarin Rating Control | Syncfusion<sup>®</sup>
+title: Getting Started with Xamarin Rating Control | Syncfusion®
-description: Learn here all about how to getting started with Syncfusion<sup>®</sup> Xamarin Rating control, its elements and more.
+description: Learn here all about how to getting started with Syncfusion® Xamarin Rating control, its elements and more.
 platform: xamarin
 control: Rating
 documentation: ug